lawscriteria/b2b-converter/README.md

 # b2b converter
-## b2b converter converts any given integer from base n to base k where (n,k) Є {2,3,4,5,6,7,8,9,10}.
-Both n & k must be specified with an <b>indicator</b>, which is a single-letter representation of your number's numerical system or 'base'.
+<h4>b2b converter converts any given integer from base n to base k where (n,k) Є {2,3,4,5,6,7,8,9,10}.
+Both n & k must be specified with an <b>indicator</b>, which is a single-letter representation of your number's numerical system or 'base'.</h4>

-## Indicators
+<h2>Indicators</h2>
 <ul>
   <li><b>binary: 'b'</b></li>
   <li><b>ternary: 't'</b></li>